brinalesser/BattenVisionML/README.md

 │   │   ├── ImageFilter.cpp     #c++ program to process an image from the raspberry pi usb camera pixel by pixel │   │   ├── PLCCommTest.cpp     #c++ program to communicate with the PLC │   ├── CMakeLists.txt          #Cmake file
+│   ├── README.md               # Details on using libplctag library

-├── Images                      # Images of battens to test code with ├── Old                         # Badly documented older code used for quick tests
+├── Images                      # Images of battens to test code with

+├── Old                         # Badly documented older code used for quick tests
-                                  - left for reference ├── Videos                      # Videos of battens to test code with ├── BackgroundRemovalTest.py    # Removes a settable background from a video
+                                  - left for reference ├── Videos                      # Videos of battens to test code with

+├── BackgroundRemovalTest.py    # Removes a settable background from a video
                                   - good for stationary camera with unchanging background, changing foreground ├── BattenTest.py               # Attempts to use color filtering + Canny edge detection + contours to detect a stack of battens then identify edges of individual battens